Dynatrace/Dynatrace-EventDrivenAnsible/README.md

 ## Additional Questions/Remarks

-If you do have additional questions/remarks, feel free to reach out to Dynatrace support(support@dynatrace.com), either via slack or email.
+If you do have additional questions/remarks, feel free to reach out to Dynatrace support (support@dynatrace.com), either via Slack or email.

 If you think this template did not solve all your problems, please also let us know, either with a message or a pull request.
 Together we can improve this template to make it easier for our future projects.